Index

 nickel plated, and come with chrome or cadmium plated nuts and custom cut

-(EU), EUR240.00 (World).
+PEEK cones, ready to bolt on.
 They may be useful for fitting different

 carbs too (Mikuni?).
 If you want to look into this, the outside diameter